-- B. Prescription Drugs.
-Prescription drug coverage will be provided as specified in the Summary Plan Description. - C. Physician services, hospital services, prescription drug coverage and other services as detailed in the Plan booklet are to be provided to all covered members. - D. The City agrees to meet and discuss any proposed modifications in the insurance plan or change of carrier prior to the time any modifications or change of carrier would be implemented.
+B. Prescription Drugs.
+Prescription drug coverage will be provided as specified in the Summary Plan Description.

+- C. Physician services, hospital services, prescription drug coverage and other services as detailed in the Plan booklet are to be provided to all covered members. - D. Cost Containment.